luc-chevaux/sliding-youtube-gallery/js/3rdParty/readme.txt

-This folder is used to cache gallery html code
+This folder is used to store external library